Grench6/RX580-rocM-tensorflow-ubuntu20.4-guide/README.md

 **This guide was updated as of  25.01.2020 due to new version of tensorflow-rocm being incompatible.
 I've also added downgrade instructions**

-## HOW TO DOWNGRADE (EXECUTE THIS SECTION ONLY IF YOU HAVE ANOTHER VERSION OF ROCm INSTALLED!)
+## HOW TO DOWNGRADE FROM A NEWER ROCm VERSION (EXECUTE THIS SECTION ONLY IF YOU HAVE ANOTHER VERSION OF ROCm INSTALLED!)
 1. ```sudo apt autoremove rocm-dkms```
 2. Make sure that all packages are removed under /opt/rocm-xxx.
 3. Check ```sudo dpkg -l | grep hsa``` .
 Replace hsa with hip, llvm, rocm, rock and make sure that all packages are removed with: sudo apt purge .
 Recommend to do the same for all other additional packages also if you installed anything explicitly.
 *I have occasionally removed the GUI for Ubuntu, so be careful!*
 4. Reboot the system

+P.S.
+It's preferrable to do a fresh Ubuntu reinstall instead of removing ROCm - strange bugs may occur.

 ## INSTALLATION OF ROCm 3.5.1